-- The trigger to move a boy to Special Educational Provision is concern, underpinned by evidence that despite differentiation and other arrangements the boy makes little progress and is subject to low attainment, emotional, behavioural, sensory and physical difficulties or difficulties with communication or interaction. - The Form Teacher/Form Tutor/Subject Teacher, Head of Year and Head of Learning Support will discuss the boy's difficulties.
-The Head of Learning Support has responsibility for recommending further assessment and planning future support. - Interventions may include different groupings, in-class or one-to-one support with a Teaching Assistant. - If little or no progress is made, in consultation with the parents, the school will involve external experts who will see a boy for one-to-one sessions, carry out specialist assessments and advise on new strategies and additional support to support the boy in and out of school.
+- The trigger to move a boy to Special Educational Provision is concern, underpinned by evidence that despite differentiation and other arrangements the boy makes little progress and is subject to low attainment, emotional, behavioural, sensory and physical difficulties or difficulties with communication or interaction. - The Form Teacher/Form Tutor/Subject Teacher, Head of Year and Head of Learning Support/Deputy Head of Learning Support will discuss the boy's difficulties.
+The Head of Learning Support/Deputy Head of Learning Support has responsibility for recommending further assessment and planning future support. - Interventions may include different groupings, in-class or one-to-one support with a Teaching Assistant or specialist teacher/therapist. - If little or no progress is made, in consultation with the parents, the school will involve external experts who will see a boy for one-to-one sessions, carry out specialist assessments and advise on new strategies and additional support to support the boy in and out of school.